microsoft/TypeScript/doc/spec.md

 }
 ```

-the base constraint of ‘T’ is the empty object type, and the base constraint of ‘U’ and ‘V’ is ‘Function’.
+the base constraint of 'T' is the empty object type, and the base constraint of 'U' and 'V' is 'Function'.

 For purposes of determining type relationships (section [3.8](#3.8)), type parameters appear to be subtypes of their base constraint.
 Likewise, in property accesses (section [4.10](#4.10)), `new` operations (section [4.11](#4.11)), and function calls (section [4.12](#4.12)), type parameters appear to have the members of their base constraint, but no other members.